eldriclim/main/collated/main/eldriclim.md

     }

     /**
-     * Checks all attribute of Events
+     * Returns true if Event is equal.
      *
      * @param other
      * @return true if all attributes are similar; false if otherwise